Cogneethi/cogneethi/_evodn/c01-overfeat.md

 1. I can use the same localization network, without using the Sliding Window crops at different locations.
 2. Since there are no input size constraint, I will be able to use the Image pyramids.
 3. Since, I am using Image Pyramids, I will get the Spatial Output, which will give me detections at different locations of the image.
+4. Since the entire network is using Convolution operations, it is way more efficient than taking crops.

 This the intuition behind OverFeat Network.